-- 1. The Future Land Use Category in The Denton Plan would need to change from Regional Mixed Use Center to Industrial Center. - 2.
-The zoning would need to change from Regional Center Commercial General (RCC-D) to Industrial Center General (IC-G). - 3.
+1. The Future Land Use Category in The Denton Plan would need to be changed from Regional Mixed Use Center to Industrial Center.

+- 2. The zoning would need to be amended from Regional Center Commercial General (RCC-D) to Industrial Center General (IC-G). - 3.
 A Specific Use Permit (SUP) would be required for the heavy manufacturing use.

-This report is specific to the comprehensive plan amendment and the following reports address the rezoning request and SUP request.
+This report is specific to the rezoning request.
+The previous report addressed the comprehensive plan amendment and the following report addresses the SUP request.